1st Louisiana Regulars Infantry Regiment: Chickamauga

 At 11:30 on the morning of 19 September, Govan's troops advanced through the forest in a single line to cross the Brotherton Road, with the consolidated 5th and 13th Arkansas and the 1st Louisiana to the right of the 8th Arkansas in the center.
 They surprised the unprepared regiments on the right of Scribner's Brigade on the far side of the Winfrey Field, with the 8th Arkansas and 1st Louisiana overrunning Van Pelt's Battery and killing or capturing its gunners.
 During the action, Baucum was wounded and command passed to Major Anderson Watkins of the 8th Arkansas.
 As Walthall's Mississippi Brigade charged on the right against Scribner's left, Govan's Brigade supported them with a deadly enfilading fire.
 Scribner's Brigade disintegrated with 400 of the Union troops surrendering, and Govan's Brigade continued onwards to attack Starkweather's Brigade, which was even more unprepared with its regiments facing east while the Confederates came up from the south.
 Starkweather's Brigade was defeated within minutes and the Arkansans and the 1st Louisiana found themselves in possession of the 4th Indiana Battery's guns.
-Govan's Brigade had just descended the hill deserted by Starkweather's Brigade when they found themselves engaging Croxton's Brigade, but panicked after half and hour when outflanked on the right by the Union troops.
+Govan's Brigade had just descended the hill deserted by Starkweather's Brigade when they found themselves engaging Croxton's Brigade, but panicked after half an hour when outflanked on the right by the Union troops.
 The brigade was forced to pull back and abandoned its gains.
 Govan's and Walthall's Brigades attempted to attack through the Winfrey Field again at 3:30 p.m. as the day drew to a close.
 Walthall's Brigade had no more fight left and did not press the attack, while Govan's brigade "broke and ran" when outflanked by Baldwin's brigade.